DenisParyshev/Apple1_2048/README.md

 280<br>
 R<br>
 <br>
+Here is a little story about how I built this computer.
+Google translate will help translate into any language. https://habr.com/en/post/431270/<br>
 And the last.
 Forgive me for my assembler.
 This is my first project under 6502 :)<br>
 **Have a good time!**